Insomnium/prototype/README.md

 # Frontend
 One day maybe

-# Local env URIs:
+# Local env URIs
 [ElasticVue](http://localhost:8085/)
 [Kafka Control Center](http://localhost:9021/)

 # Important note
-I've got another username, which I used in couple of commits from another machine, Github considers they were authored by other GH account.
-It's a freaking coincidence.
+I've got another username, which've I used in a couple of commits from another machine, Github considers them as authored by another GH account.
+That's a freaking coincidence.